Our Philadelphia Slip and Fall Lawyer Can Help Win Compensation

-If you or a loved one has been injured or someone has died as a result of a slip-and-fall accident due to someone else’s negligence, fault, or failure to maintain property or correct hazards, you may be entitled to compensation for your losses through insurance or a lawsuit.
+If you or a loved one has been injured or someone has died as a result of a slip and fall accident due to someone else’s negligence, fault, or failure to maintain property or correct hazards, you may be entitled to compensation for your losses through insurance or a lawsuit.
 However, Pennsylvania laws are complicated; insurance companies will attempt to pay out as little as possible; and property owners will often try to put the blame for the accident on you.
 They have attorneys on their side, so it is difficult to fight them on your own.
 To pursue the compensation, you should work with a skilled and experienced slip and fall lawyer.

-The Pennsylvania slip-and-fall lawyers at Wapner Newman understand what you are going through and that you may be dealing with tremendous pain and medical bills at a time you are unable to work.
-We can take the burden off you by handling all dealings and negotiations with insurance companies, and the paperwork, court appearances, and legal hurdles involved with filing a lawsuit and getting you the compensation you deserve.
+The Pennsylvania slip and fall lawyers at Wapner Newman understand what a difficult time this is for you and that you may be dealing with tremendous pain and medical bills at a time you are unable to work.
+We can help by handling all legal hurdles involved with filing a lawsuit and getting you the compensation you deserve.
 We will aggressively fight to hold the negligent parties accountable and win a settlement that covers both your expenses and the pain and suffering from your injuries.

 We offer a free consultation to discuss the facts of your individual situation and determine the best way to move forward with your case.
 We work on a contingency basis, which means you pay nothing unless we win, so call us today at (215) 569-0900 for your free, no-obligation case evaluation.